We’re excited to offer you this culturally rich and history-packed boutique tour package that is the best of Belgium beer & battlefields

 - Transportation for this tour will be a 9-seater mini van piloted by Brett Harriman.

 - Walking & picnic lunches: Expect to do a lot of walking.
-We will explore former battlefields, tour breweries, stroll Bruges, and pay our respects to fallen heroes at sprawling cemeteries.
-On the food front, restaurant prices in Belgium (we feel) are high compared with other European nations, thus we’ll plan picnic lunches at select sites when possible, which will also save us time for more sightseeing.
+We will explore former battlefields, tour breweries, stroll cobbled streets, and pay our respects to fallen heroes at sprawling cemeteries.
+On the food front, restaurant prices in Belgium are high compared with other European nations, thus we’ll plan picnic lunches at select sites when possible, which will not only save us money but also time for more sightseeing.

 - Packing & souvenirs: As always, pack light, but do allow a little extra room for souvenirs and whatnot you may pick up along the way.